TechGuru-01/AI-DRIVEN-ANTI-DROWSINESS-FOR-DRIVERS-WITH-HARDWARE-INVTERVENTION/README.md

 2. Ensure your Jetson environment has a 50 GB swap file allocated and that the Docker daemon is active.
 3. Build and launch the provided container configuration using the setup scripts to compile the local environment with TensorRT dependencies.
 4. Open the Arduino IDE, load the provided `.ino` firmware file from the firmware directory, and flash it onto your ESP8266 hardware.
-5. Interface the ESP8266 with your vehicle relays, connect your webcam to the Jetson via USB, and map the Jetson's audio output into the auxiliary/USB input of the Toyota Avanza's sound system.
+5. Interface the ESP8266 with your vehicle relays, connect your webcam mounted on the vehicle's A-pillar to the Jetson via USB, and map the Jetson's audio output into the auxiliary/USB input of the Toyota Avanza's sound system.
 6. Identify the active USB/serial port binding between the Jetson and the ESP8266, update the matching parameters inside the core Python configuration, and run the system container to initialize driver protection.